Mike Osorio is a PhD candidate in the Department of Psychology at Harvard University.

 I understand how sensitive of a topic this may be for some.

-As a clinical psychologist-in training, I am accustomed to working with individuals on some of their most private matters.
+As a clinical psychologist-in training, I work with individuals on some of their most private matters.

 In accordance with Harvard University’s Committee on the Use of Human Subjects, information collected through my research will remain private and confidential.
-Finally, I’d like to emphasize that I am interested in relationships of all orientations, so members of the LGBT community struggling with RJ are encouraged to participate in my research.
+I’m eager to learn more about relationships of all orientations.
+So, members of the LGBT community struggling with RJ, we’re encouraging you to participate in my research.

 If you want to participate in a study or have any questions, feel free to reach out at [email protected]